 I discovered flatpicking at a jam in 2004 and that took me to Steve Kaufman’s Acoustic Kamp in Tennessee for a two-week study course with my good pal Dave Skowron, maker of the wonderful Red Bear picks.
 It was there that I had the very great pleasure of playing with Tony McManus at the open mic night.

 I moved to the Isle of Arran in 2008 and soon met Dónal, a local musician with magic fingers and similar sensibilities when it comes to music.
-We formed a bluegrass band, The Saggies, to fill a gap in the programme for the Arran Folk Festival in 2009 and the band is still playing regular gigs on the island.
+We formed a bluegrass band, The Saggies, to fill a gap in the programme for the Arran Folk Festival in 2009 and the band still plays from time to time, mostly for fun, because it is.

 In late 2013 Dónal formed the Arran Ceilidh Band and invited me to play guitar with the band, which I jumped at.
 I played accompaniment mainly, but did the odd song and vocal harmony too.
 The band disbanded in in late 2017.

 In early 2014 Dónal and Nicola took on the lease of a bistro in Brodick in 2014 and started the island’s first regular music venue, Fiddlers’ Music Bar & Bistro.
 The Arran Ceilidh Band started playing weekly sessions as live band practices and it wasn’t long before the band was drawing in the punters and we were taking bookings.